-- A specific schedule of immunization (forms provided by college). - 2.
-Evidence of a valid C.P.R. certificate at the Health Care Provider Level.
+- 1. A specific schedule of immunization (forms provided by college). - 2.
+Evidence of a current Heart and Stroke Foundation: Basic Life Support Provider Level.
 You must be recertified in each year of the program. - 3.
 Evidence of a valid Standard First Aid certificate.